Flutter localization and internationalization i18n with examples

 Uploading ARB translation files

 To get started, sign up for a free trial (no credit card information required).
-In your projects dashboard click the New project button:
+In your projects dashboard, click the New project button:

-In the dialog, choose Software localization:
+In the dialog, choose Web and mobile:

-Then hit Proceed.
+Then hit Create project.

 On the next screen, click Upload files: